yannisf/notes/linux/system_user.md

     $ sudo usermod -s /bin/false <user>

 The first command creates a user without a home directory or password.
 The second removes the shell from the user.

+ In case you need a home as well try the following:

+    $ sudo useradd -r kodi -m -d /var/<user>